-Solomon Islands’ opposition demands answers after ‘replica’ guns report
+Solomon Islands MPs demand answers over ‘replica’ guns from China

 Opposition leader Matthew Wale accuses police commissioner of misleading citizens after Al Jazeera report.